mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 	- count number of inliers (this is the consensus set)
 	- size of consensus set is model support
 3. repeat $n$-times
-	- select model parameters with higest support and re-estimate model with points in subset
+	- select model parameters with highest support and re-estimate model with points in subset

-RANSAC is simple and effective, works with different model fitting problems, such as segmentation, camera transformation, and object trejectory, but can sometimes requires many iterations with a lot of parameters, which can be computationally expensive.
+RANSAC is simple and effective, works with different model fitting problems, such as segmentation, camera transformation, and object trajectory, but can sometimes requires many iterations with a lot of parameters, which can be computationally expensive.

 ## <a name="7" class="anchor"></a> [7.
 Stereo and depth](#7)

-*Keywords: 3D scene points, disparity, epipolar constraints, depth*

 ### <a name="7.1" class="anchor"></a> [7.1 Stereo vision](#7.1)